microsoft/vscode-docs/docs/python/tutorial-django.md

 The app you've created so far in this tutorial generates only plain text web pages directly within Python code.
 Although it's possible to generate HTML directly in code, developers typically avoid such a practice because it's vulnerable to cross-site scripting (XSS) attacks.
 Instead, developers separate HTML markup from the code-generated data that gets inserted into that markup. **Templates** are a common approach to achieve this separation.

-- A template is an HTML file that contains placeholders for values that the code provides at run time.
-The templating engine takes care of making the substitutions when rendering the page.
+A template is an HTML file that contains placeholders for values that the code provides at run time.
+The Django templating engine takes care of making the substitutions when rendering the page.
 The code, therefore, concerns itself only with data values and the template concerns itself only with markup.
-- The default templating engine for Flask is Jinja, which is installed automatically when you install Flask.
-This engine provides flexible options including template inheritance.
-With inheritance, you can define a base page with common markup and then build upon that base with page-specific additions.
+Django templates provide flexible options such as template inheritance, which allows you to define a base page with common markup and then build upon that base with page-specific additions.

 In this section you create a single page using a template.
 In the sections that follow, you configure the app to serve static files, and then create multiple pages to the app that each contain a nav bar from a base template.

+TODO: Include hello in settings.py.

-1. Inside the `hello_flask` folder, create a folder named `templates`, which is where Flask looks for templates by default.
+1. Inside the `hello` folder, create a folder named `templates`, and then another subfolder named `hello` to match the app name.
+By default, Django looks for an app's template in the `templates/<app_name>` folder.

-1. In the `templates` folder, create a file named `hello_there.html` with the contents below.
+1. In the `templates/hello` folder, create a file named `hello_there.html` with the contents below.
 This template contains two placeholders named "title" and "content", which are delineated by pairs of curly braces, `\{{` and `}}`.

     ```html
     <!DOCTYPE html>